Imagine this – your client has been coming to you for regular treatments over the past six months, presenting with an inflammatory skin condition.

 Chiza discusses ways to manage the stress that so many people encounter in their lives with poignant examples.
 Here are some ideas you could share with your clients to help them begin their journey:

-- Change unrealistic goals – accept that things can’t always be perfect.
+- Re-align unrealistic goals – accept that things can’t always be perfect.
 Allow yourself to win.
 Make your goal motivating and a joy to follow in its progression.

-- Change unrealistic expectations – don’t expect others to be perfect all the time.
+- Modify your expectations – don’t expect others to be perfect all the time.

 - Re-prioritising – take time to practise self-care.
 Treat every day as a new day, with a fresh start when everything is possible.